 Net cash used in investing activities for the three months ended March 31, 2017 was \$245.5 as compared to \$151.6 for the three months ended March 31, 2016.
 The \$93.9 increase in cash used in investing activities was primarily due to cash paid for acquisitions and equity investments in the first quarter of 2017.
 Capital expenditures were \$72.2 and \$71.4 for the three months ended March 31, 2017 and 2016, respectively.
 The Company expects capital expenditures in 2017 to be approximately 3.0% of net revenues primarily in connection with projects to support growth in the Company's core businesses, including projects related to LaunchPad.
-The Company intends to continue to pursue acquisitions to fund growth and make important investments in its business, including in information technology, to improve efficiency and enable the execution of the Company's revolving credit facility or any successor facility, as needed.
+The Company intends to continue to pursue acquisitions to fund growth and make important investments in its business, including in information technology, to improve efficiency and enable the execution of the Company's strategic vision.
+Such expenditures are expected to be funded by cash flow from operations, as well as borrowings under the Company's revolving credit facility or any successor facility, as needed.